 -A 15% baby register completion discount and welcome box

-Side note, the registry discount can be used to get a discount on baby and toddler items even if you aren’t pregnant.
+Side note, the registry discount can be used to get a discount on baby and toddler items even if you aren’t pregnant, but only once.
 You simply add an imaginary baby with an imaginary due date within 60 days of the current date, add the items you want, wait 14 days, and presto, 15% off qualifying items on your list.
 You can also add new items at any time, even when your discount is applied.
 After you spend $10 on any item on your list, you also get the welcome box which includes samples or trials of things like wipes, diapers, baby shampoo, etc.

 Maximizing your 20% diaper discount to save even more on diapers: